c0rner/ghst/README.md

 > sandbox session.
 The token lease belongs to the top-level command invocation, not to arbitrary
 > descendants.
 When that command exits, `ghst` revokes the token even if a descendant is still
 > running.
 Keep the workload in the foreground; for example, do not use `nono run --detached` here
-> or consider using `ghst token` for more control.
+> For detached workloads, `ghst token` provides no process-bound cleanup: the caller must manage
+> the token, which remains cached and usable until issuer expiry or `ghst revoke --all`.

 Before handing off the token, `ghst` records a private recovery entry.
 If a crash, power loss, or GitHub failure prevents immediate cleanup, `ghst prune` retries abandoned run tokens.
 Active